 Twenty-four (24) vouchers are targeted for limited preferences for families engaged in homeless assistance programs and/or initiatives in the City of Santa Rosa.
-These vouchers will be issued based on referrals from the Coordinated Entry administrator under the policies established by the Sonoma County Continuum of Care. agencies participating in the Sonoma County Continuum of Care and that have adopted a Housing First model of homeless services programming.
+These vouchers will be issued based on referrals from agencies participating in the Sonoma County Continuum of Care and that have adopted a Housing First model of homeless services programming.